Turning Ideas into Education

 Q. What should I know about the program planning process?

 A. The Annual Meeting Program Committee is comprised of Content Area Teams (CATs) representing the domains of AALL’s Body of Knowledge (BoK), and these teams are responsible for identifying the “must-have” program topics that AALL members want to see at the conference.
 Once those topics are identified, they will be shared with AALL members when it is time to solicit program proposals.
 All programs should support competencies and skills comprising the Body of Knowledge.
 The end result ensures that the programs AALL members need will be delivered at the Annual Meeting.

-Each team has a team leader, and once again, each team will be responsible for 1) identifying must-have program topics, 2) soliciting program proposals on these topics, and 3) curating these programs if they’re not fulfilled by the proposals AALL receives.
-The AMPC will seek proposals reflecting these topics to ensure that Baltimore’s programming lineup is more practical and relevant than ever before.
+Each team has a team leader, and each team will be responsible for 1) identifying must-have program topics, 2) soliciting program proposals on these topics, and 3) curating these programs if they’re not fulfilled by the proposals AALL receives.
+The AMPC will seek proposals reflecting these topics to ensure that the conference programming lineup is more practical and relevant than ever before.
 Members are encouraged to work with colleagues (for instance, those within SISs, chapters, or caucuses, or across library types) to develop outstanding programming ideas, identify dynamic speakers, and craft engaging sessions.

 Q. I’m intrigued.
 Can you tell me more about these “must-have” program topics?

 A. Every year, conference evaluations include comments about programs attendees wished had been presented.
 So now we’re connecting the dots, identifying crucial programming in advance to guide proposers and be more strategic in the program planning process.
 Building upon the success of the must-have programs solicited for and presented at this year’s AALL Annual Meeting & Conference, the AMPC crowd-sourced program ideas for 2020.